Kyrylo-Bakumenko/CS50-TinySearchEngine/querier/README.md

 **In the `querier` subdirectory,**

 1. Add a file `DESIGN.md` to provide the Design Spec for querier.
-  Your `DESIGN.md` file should not repeat the information provided in the assignment or in the [Requirements Spec](REQUIREMENTS.md); instead, it should describe the abstract data structures and pseudo code for *your* querier.
+  Your `DESIGN.md` file should not repeat the information provided in the assignment or in the [Requirements Spec](REQUIREMENTS.md); instead, it should describe the abstract data structures and pseudo-code for *your* querier.
 1. Add a file `IMPLEMENTATION.md` to provide the implementation spec and testing plan for querier.
   Your `IMPLEMENTATION.md` file need not repeat the information provided in the assignment or other specs; instead, it should describe implementation details specific to *your* implementation.
-1. Add a file `README.md` to describe any assumptions you made while writing the querier, any ways in which your implementation differs from the Specs, or any ways in which you know your implementation fails to work.
+1. Add a file `README.md` to describe any assumptions you made while writing the querier, any ways in which your implementation differs from the Specs or any ways in which you know your implementation fails to work.
 1. Extend the `README.md` file to clearly **indicate how much of the functionality you implemented**, as [described below](#grading).
 1. Write a program `querier.c` according to the Specs.
    Your program should make good use of code from `common.a` and `libcs50.a`, created in earlier labs.